rmiller34/ATMS-597-SP-2020/README.md

-# ATMS-597-SP-2020
+# AMS 597 Project 1 Group A

+Group members: Jeffrey Thayer, Rose Miller, Carolina Bieri

-This is the repository for ATMS 597 SN Weather and Climate Data Science.
+This is the README file for our submission.